20+ smartphone apps you should delete before 2022

 Utility apps are small, usually single-purpose, apps that add some basic functionality to your phone.
 Think flashlight apps and QR scanners.
 The problem is many of these free utilities may be pelting you with ads or even sharing your data with advertisers.

-But the good news is is you don’t need these freebies.
+But the good news is you don’t need these freebies.
 Flashlight and QR scanning capabilities are now built directly into the iPhone’s iOS and Google’s Android.
 So why keep the free apps on your phone any longer?

 Storage-hogging games you don’t use anymore

 Smartphone gaming is huge, and there are many wonderful game developers out there creating extraordinary experiences.
-However, one of the bad things about games is that some of them take up gigabytes of space, which reduces how much free storage you have for other apps and data such as photos.
+However, one of the bad things about games is that some of them take up gigabytes of space, which reduces how much free storage you have for other apps and data, such as photos.

 There are too many storage-hogging games to list, so it’s best to just go through your installed games.
 If you never use them anymore, nuke them—you can always download them again anyway.